 For example, how would you conduct a youth service in a traditional Romanian or Italian Pentecostal church where men sit on one side of the church and women on the other side?
 Can you imagine the issues that could arise by having a typical American style youth ministry with contemporary music, lights, smoke machines, and teen boys and girls sitting together?
 Consider the issues a traditional Romanian or Italian style youth service could have on teen evangelism.
 Missionaries have reported that unsaved teens have walked into a youth service, they see the teens segregated by gender, and turn around and walk out.

 Understanding the cultural values behind the practices and the praxis of healthy, Spirit-led youth ministry is essential.

-We wholeheartedly agree with Linhart and Livermore (2011) that “the biggest danger is people from the ‘outside’ who think all youth ministry, all culture is the same” (Loc 253).
+We agree that the biggest danger is people from the “outside” who think all youth ministry, all culture is the same.
 This may come from an American ethnocentric view stemming from seeing its social media posts and entertainment being distributed around the globe.